Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 * The app will allow SEN pupils and their representatives to create personal, stylised passport documents.

-* The app will follow strict data privacy guidlines
+* The app will follow strict data privacy guidelines

 <br>